 Called Beaugars, the product has two bent metal loops that pivot round the wooden surface, meaning it can be reconfigured according to location and the items to be stored.

 imm cologne took place 18-23 January.
-See all our coverage of the event here »
+See all the stories about the event in our special category.

 Here's a bit more information from the designer: